Olson Tree Care

 3. Scratches on trunk.
 Thin bark is easily damaged and is thought to be easily overcome.
 While a tree has a greater ability to heal when young, a simple scratch can turn into necrosis in a short amount of time.

-5. Trunk Flare (taper).
-A tree is not a post.
-The youngest of trees should begin to show signs.
-Lack of flare may mean that something nasty is being hidden below.
+5. Buried Root collar.
+The youngest of trees should begin to show signs of root flare.
+Lack of flare may mean that something is being hidden below.

 Tree Longevity